Countries

 The cycling is easy and leisurely, matching the pace of life on the islands.
 The Netherlands has great infrastructure for biking, with miles and miles of clearly marked, well-paved cycle paths, so the rides will be a real pleasure and suitable for all abilities.

-The captain reserves the right to make changes to the planned route due to changing wind, tide and weather conditions, and where required by organizational necessities.
+The captain reserves the right to make changes to the planned route due to changing wind, tide and weather conditions, and where required by organisational necessities.

 On arrival in Enkhuizen make your way to the harbour and check into your cabin on your sailing ship.
 Embarkation and check-in is from 2pm.
-Once on-board the skipper will take a moment to talk about the trip ahead.
-Later you can explore the old town that was home to the Dutch merchant fleet in Holland’s Golden Age.
+Once everyone is on-board, the skipper gets everyone together for an aperitif and a rundown on the ship, safety and how the the coming week will unfold.
+After dinner go ashore for a leisurely evening stroll around the beautiful old town that was once home to the Dutch merchant fleet in Holland’s Golden Age.

-Your ship will cast off from historic Enkhuizen, and you have the choice to stay on-board as it sails along the Ijsselmeer coast or make the journey by bike through the beautiful polder landscape to Medemblik.
-From there we will stay on-board and sail further to Den Oever.
-If the weather is favourable you’ll then all sail across the Wadden Sea to Texel Island.
+Your ship will cast off from historic Enkhuizen, and you have the choice to stay on-board and enjoy a sail up the IJsselmeer coast or disembark and make the journey by bike through the beautiful polder landscape to Medemblik.
+From Medemblik the ship sails further up the coast to Den Oever.
+If the weather is favourable the ship passes through the lock, from the IJsselmeer into the Wadden Sea, and sails across to Texel Island.
 Alternatively, you’ll spend the night on the mainland and make the journey the next day.

-Texel, the largest of the Frisian Islands, is a cyclist’s paradise, and today you have a choice of routes.
+Texel, the largest of the Wadden Islands, is a cyclist’s paradise, and today you have a choice of routes.
 A round trip of the island is well recommended, along quiet, well-signposted paths.
 It takes you to many of Texel’s pretty fishing villages as you pass some extremely picturesque coastal landscape.
-Don’t miss the seal sanctuary “Ecomare” and old brewery at Oudeschild.
+Don’t miss the seal sanctuary “Ecomare” and traditional beer brewery at Oudeschild.
+The ship remains moored in Oudeschild overnight.

 A day off from riding today and a chance to relax and watch the coastal scenery as you sail from Texel to the long, thin island of Terschelling.
 The route takes you north through the Wadden Sea sandbanks, where there’s a good chance of spotting seals basking.
 You’ll arrive in the afternoon, weather permitting.
 No dinner is served on-board tonight to enable you to explore this beautiful island.
 Try one of the nice restaurants in Terschelling (not included).